monogramdesign/eslint-config/README.md

-# prettier-config
+# eslint-config

-ESLint config used at Monogram
+ESLint config used at Monogram.

 ## Usage